Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Results and Discussion

-A detailed comparison of the results obtained from the signal and from the background analysis is necessary to asses that the current limitation affects both at the same level.
-To this purpose, we evaluated the percentage gain variations from the nominal values in both data sets:\\ {\textit{Signal}}: in this case, the nominal normalization was obtained averaging the values relative to the runs 1456(002) and 1456(003), when the level of NSB was the lowest.
-The percentage variations was then computed with respect to this value for all other runs.
-Results are shown in the top panel of Fig.~\ref{fig:gainvar} with black dots. \\ {\textit{NSB}}: in this data set, the evaluation of the NSB statistical variance for each pixel should has been based on the Variance data obtained by the camera electronics \cite{Segreto2019}.
+where $p_0[NSB]$ is the normalization relative to each run.
+Results are shown in the top panel of Fig.~\ref{fig:gainvar} with dots. \\ {\textit{NSB}}: in this data set, the evaluation of the NSB statistical variance for each pixel should has been based on the $Variance$ data obtained by the camera electronics \cite{Segreto2019}.
 Unfortunately these data were not available in December 2018 due to a technical problem.
-To overcome such absence, the NSB variance, hereafter named $PDHVAR$, has been computed as the square of the signal RMS around the pedestal \cite{Compagnino2022}.
-Note that a check when Variance data were present, as in March 2019, confirmed that the two values are equivalent within a systematic error of 1\% \cite{Compagnino2022}.
-For our analysis, we fitted the $PDHVAR$s in the interval relative to each considered Run with a constant and computed the differences (in percentage) with respect to the best fit line of the linear regime (blue dashed line in Fig.~\ref{fig:gainvar}); obviously for values below 4700 ph m$^{-2}$ ns$^{-1}$ sr$^{-1}$ these differences are compatible with zero.
-Resulting values are shown in Fig.~\ref{fig:gainvar} with triangles.
+To overcome such absence, the NSB variance, hereafter named $PDHVAR$, has been computed as the width of the $pe$ distribution around the pedestal fitted with a Gaussian, considering that the contribution due to the intrinsic electronic noise is negligible. \cite{Compagnino2022}.
+Note that a check when $Variance$ data were present, as in March 2019, confirmed that the two values are equivalent within a systematic error of 1\% \cite{Compagnino2022}.
+For our analysis, we fitted the $PDHVAR$s in the nominal region as function of the NSB flux measured by UVscope and extrapolated this line to all the interval of NSB flux we are considering (dashed blue line in Fig.~\ref{fig:gainvar}).
+We then fitted the $PDHVAR$s in the intervals relative to runs affected by current limitation with a constant and computed the ratios with respect to the best fit line.
+Using a formula analogue Eq.\ref{Eq:pedistr3} we computed the gain variation for the NSB.
+No gain variation is detected below 4700 ph m$^{-2}$ ns$^{-1}$ sr$^{-1}$.
+Resulting values in percentage are shown in Fig.~\ref{fig:gainvar} with triangles.

 It is well evident from Fig.~\ref{fig:gainvar}, that the gain variations detected with the two analyses are compatible within errors.
 We can then conclude that the phenomenon, induced by the high level of NSB, affects equally the background and the shower signals.